alinsoare/dt-records/README.md

 # View all photos by date
 ls -la photos/

-# Push changes to GitHub
+# Push changes to GitHub (auto-deploys via GitHub Actions!)
 git add photos/
 git commit -m "Add trading photos" git push
 ```

+## 🤖 Automatic Deployment

+This repository includes a GitHub Actions workflow that automatically deploys your site whenever you:
+- Add or update photos in the `photos/` directory
+- Modify the `index.html` file

+Just push your changes and the site updates automatically within 30-60 seconds!
+No manual deployment needed.

 ## 🔍 Viewing Photos